pssguy/eplAnnual_2017-18/README.md

-This is comprised of a  compilation of weekly blog posts, extensively extended with end-of-season updates, featuring varying aspects of the EPL using R code to produce charts and tables.
-Tweets, pods and game videos are also embedded
+This is comprised of a compilation of weekly  blog posts, extensively extended with end-of-season updates, featuring varying aspects of the EPL using R code to produce about 100 unique charts and tables.
+Tweets and weekly popular podcasts are also embedded